mortezamg63/Notes-in-tensorflow/README.md

 # Notes-in-tensorflow
 Before going to notes in this page, it is necessary to bring out some describtions about understanding the matrix in python language.
-For this purpose, I want to describe  definition of vect and matrix.
+For this purpose, I want to describe  definition of vector and matrix.

 In order to define a vector, we use only [].
-This is a matrix with one row; but the number of columns is depend on number of numbers in the [], ie. [1, 2] or [1, 2, 3, 4, 5].
+This is a matrix with one row; but the number of columns is depend on the number of values in the [], ie. [1, 2] or [1, 2, 3, 4, 5].

 <p align="center">
 <img src="https://user-images.githubusercontent.com/15813546/37853255-69454360-2f03-11e8-8777-fa67017dd2f6.png">